ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 npm install --save @ckeditor/ckeditor5-font
 ```

-And add it to your plugin list and toolbar configuration:
+And add it to your plugin list and the toolbar configuration:

 ```js
 import FontFamily from '@ckeditor/ckeditor5-font/src/fontfamily';